 The public-works discipline is clear on the documentation side as well.
 The CPWD Works Manual 2022 treats Materials Account as one of the mandatory works-account documents.
 Private builders do not need to copy CPWD paperwork line by line, but the underlying idea is sound: material movement must be recorded, reviewed, and reconciled systematically.

 And weak control becomes expensive fast.
-The official MoSPI October 2025 flash report tracked 820 ongoing central-sector infrastructure projects, with revised cost materially above original cost.
+The official MoSPI October 2025 flash report (Infrastructure and Project Monitoring Division) tracked 820 ongoing central-sector infrastructure projects, with revised cost materially above original cost.
 Your projects may be smaller, but the operational pattern is familiar: once execution visibility slips, cost and billing clarity usually slip with it.

 A material reconciliation statement is a structured comparison between: